Xilinx/mlir-aie/tutorials/tutorial-4/flow/README.md

 `%AB`: unique configuration where the bd is set to use either the A or B buffer.
 For now, just leave this as a 0.

-Each bd operation can also optionally be gated by locks meaning a lock must be acquired before the bd operation starts and releaesd after the bd operation is complete.
+Each bd operation can also optionally be gated by locks meaning a lock must be acquired before the bd operation starts and released after the bd operation is complete.
 These lock acquires and releases can be used to time when bd transfers are done.
 > The lock operations are optional and the lock ID used in acquire and release do not have to match each other though they usually do.

 Below is a diagram that maps the components introduced with the physical block on the AI Engine tile.